 KPLP is exposed to certain trade related risks.
-NAFTA is a comprehensive trade agreement that places parameters around the rules of cross-border trade and investment among Canada, the United States, and Mexico.
-NAFTA has systematically eliminated most tariff and non-tariff barriers to free trade and investment among the three NAFTA countries.
-Approximately 36% of KPLP's consolidated revenue for 2019 was in the United States and 5% in Mexico.
-NAFTA will be replaced by a new trade agreement if the recently negotiated agreement known as the USMCA is adopted in all three countries.
-Although the USMCA has been ratified by Mexico and the United States, Canada has not yet ratified the agreement.
-If approved in the form in which it has been negotiated, the USMCA would not re-impose tariff or non-tariff barriers on the products produced by KPLP but could increase the risk of either the United States or Mexico imposing applicable tariffs on the grounds of a perception of a national security justification.
-There is a risk that the United States could decide to unilaterally withdraw from NAFTA if the USMCA is not approved.
+NAFTA was a comprehensive trade agreement that placed parameters around the rules of cross-border trade and investment among Canada, the United States, and Mexico.
+NAFTA systematically eliminated most tariff and non-tariff barriers to free trade and investment among the three NAFTA countries.
+Approximately 40% of KPLP's consolidated revenue for 2020 was in the United States.
+NAFTA was replaced by a new trade agreement known as the U.S.-Mexico-Canada Agreement (USMCA), adopted in all three countries and effective July 1, 2020.
+The USMCA does not re-impose tariff or non-tariff barriers on the products produced by KPLP, but could increase the risk of the United States imposing applicable tariffs on the grounds of a perception of a national security justification.

-Risks related to COVID-19
+Risk related to COVID-19

-On January 30, 2020, the World Health Organization declared the COVID-19 outbreak a Public Health Emergency of International Concern, and on March 11, 2020, characterized COVID-19 as a pandemic.
+In March 2020, the World Health Organization characterized the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", as a global pandemic.
 The extent to which the COVID-19 outbreak impacts KPLP's business, including its operations and the market for its securities, will depend on future developments, which are highly uncertain and cannot be predicted at this time, and include the duration, severity and scope of the outbreak and the actions taken to contain or treat the outbreak.
 Even at its current scope together with measures that have been taken globally to counteract it, the COVID-19 outbreak could materially and adversely impact KPLP's business, financial condition and results of operations including, without limitation, through compromised employee health and workplace productivity, disruption to supply chain and ability to produce and deliver products, and threats to the business continuity of our customers.
 We continue to work closely with operational management across the organization, ensuring that policies, procedures and plans are in place to help minimize the negative impact that the COVID-19 outbreak has on our business.